SimonKenyonShepard/docs/remoteTeamsCatalogue.md

 * Fiscal & emotional cost of PO/stakeholder regularly flying out to meet remote delivery team
 * Offshore team churn can be higher than onsite
 * Challenge to propagate company culture to remote locations

+### Remote outsourced teams

+So this is the joker of the pack.
+Does it really belong here?
+Maybe not, but there are some interesting features of Remote fully outsourced teams that are worth drawing attention too.
+In fact as remote teams get more and more common in organisations you may see them adopt some of the practices of remote fully outsourced teams.
+The things I'm talking about are around the practices and interfaces of remote outsourced teams.
+With other kinds of 'internal' remote teams, often the team will be subject to existing internal delivery processes, deployment processes, monitoring & alerting and maintanence practices that may not actually be loosely coupled to the code base.
+This results in those teams having the same constraits as internal teams and running at the same pace.
+With fully outsourced remote teams, often contractually or legally those kind of tight couplings and subtle control mechanisms are not allowed to specified, only the deliverable - leaving the outsourced team to innovate in ways of delivery as long as they provide the required artifact : code/container/library/api.
+The downside of course is that if you don't choose a good outsourced team, you may end up with terrible quality software.

+#### Pros

+* Hard artifact requirements - code/container/library/apis
+* Isolated outcome based delivery practices - free from organisational latency
+* Potential to use a test lab for new ideas which can then be folded back into regular teams

+#### Cons
+* Risk of bad quality deliveries
+* Extra effort needed to verifiy that outsource partners are high quality

+### Remote first synchronous teams

+### Remote first asynchronous teams

+### Remote first async & sync teams